 Earth Ethics Environmental Education Series

-We host a monthly meeting every other 2nd Monday of the month beginning at 6 p.m.
+We host monthly in-person meetings every other 2nd Monday of the month beginning at 6 p.m.
 Events are held at Ever’mans Education Center located at 315 W. Garden Street Pensacola, FL 32502.
 The doors open at 5:45 p.m.
 The meeting’s subject matter is varied, but the subject matter deals with environmental or social justice issues.
 The meetings can include guest speakers, film viewings, or other activities.
-All events are added to our calendar.
+All events are added to our calendar so check it out to see what we have planned.
+Events are also posted on our Facebook page www.facebook.com/earthethics.
 Join us!